 - The Dresden Files:

-- And The Dresden Files, again, being what it is, the White Court have used their supernatural mojo to take control of the adult film industry and make themselves an absolutely ridiculous amount of money.
+- The White Court have used their supernatural mojo to take control of the adult film industry and make themselves an absolutely ridiculous amount of money.
 It's also stated they've done such things in order to enable their own feeding patterns — Blood Rites features the White King himself backing the work of an "entropy curse" on a porn production, as the director was striking out into porn that focused on intimacy and more realistic body types rather than hardcore and unattainable perfection.

 - On a more traditional note, the Denarian-form of Rosanna takes on the traditional look of a succubus: beautiful, batwinged, and clearly demonic.
 While she doesn't draw energy or anything from tempting mortals, she is still a master at using her coercive abilities to tempt other mortals, often to open them up to the Denarians' temptations or keep existing Denarians under control.